-The 2020 Paros Travel Guide
+The 2024 Paros Travel Guide

-My Travel Newsletter
+Latest Articles & My Travel Newsletter

-Where Is Paros?
+Where is Paros?

 Paros is an island in Greece, part of the Cycladic group located in the Aegean Sea.
 Paros lies about 40 km south of Mykonos, 180 km southeast of Athens, 85 km North of Santorini, and 200 km north of Crete.
 Flights to Paros take 40 minutes from Athens and 65 minutes from Thessaloniki.
-Most people travel to and from Paros by ferry.
+Most people travel to and from Paros by Greek ferry.

-How Big Is Paros?
+How big is Paros?

 Paros has a population of around 12,500 and a land area of 196 sq. km (more than 3 times the size of Manhattan).
 The length of the island is around 22 km, and it measures around 13 km at its widest point.
 It takes about 30 minutes to drive the longest way (north to south) from one end of the island to the other.

 Paros was first inhabited around 3200 B.C. and was later settled by the Cretans, who gave it the name Minoa (along with several other locations also called Minoa).
 Minoans and Mycenaeans were the primary occupants of Paros, until the Ionians conquered the island around 1100 B.C., followed by the Arcadians a hundred years later.
-It’s central location in the Cyclades made it an important maritime base, while its exports, primarily high-quality marble and agriculture, made it a prosperous trade hub of the ancient world.
+Its central location in the Cyclades made it an important maritime base, while its exports, primarily high-quality marble and agriculture, made it a prosperous trade hub of the ancient world.
 Paros sided with the Persians during the Persian War, and was ultimately defeated by the Athenians.
 The island later came under the control of the Spartans, Macedonians, Ptolemies, and Romans.